-ORLANDO, Fla. - Cowabunga!
-Hawaiian Airlines will soon offer nonstop flights from Orlando to Hawaii.
+ORLANDO, Fla. - Itching for some island paradise in your life?
+Look no further!
+Hawaiian Airlines will begin offering nonstop flights from Orlando to Hawaii, starting Saturday.

-Hawaiian Airlines announced on Tuesday evening that they will offer an all-new nonstop service from Orlando International Airport (MCO) to Honolulu, Hawaii (HNL) starting March 11th.
-There will be two weekly flights between the destinations.
+Hawaiian Airlines announced late last year that it will offer an all-new nonstop service from Orlando International Airport (MCO) to Honolulu, Hawaii (HNL) starting March 13.

-With this route, Orlando will reportedly become the only airport in Florida to offer direct access to the Aloha State and provides convenient one-stop connectivity to Asia.
+With this route, Orlando will reportedly become the only airport in Florida to offer direct access to the Aloha State.

 Hawaiian Airlines (Photo by Fabrizio Gandolfo/SOPA Images/LightRocket via Getty Images)

-The flight is said to be nine-hours long.
+The flight is said to be around 11 hours long.

 Tickets are on sale now on Hawaiian Airline's website.